How to Finish Basswood Carving

 What paints do you use?

 I use oil paints for artists – paints used for picture painting.
 You can buy them in stores with hobby or art supplies.

 Why do you use oil paints and not acrylic paints?

-Please do not ask about specific brands / names / etc. – I do not have preference, I buy what is available.
+Please do not ask about specific brands / names / etc. – I do not have preference, I buy what is available when I need it.
 I try to find the best quality for all products I use, sales people in stores are usually very helpful if you need with this.

 © Copyright Fred Zavadil, 2005-2015.
 Text, art work, and images on this website are protected by copyright.
 Any reproduction, retransmission, e-mailing or resale of images or website content is STRICTLY PROHIBITED without owner’s prior written consent.